safesparrow/MSBuild.CompilerCache/README.md

 The above code does two things:
 1. Adds the `MSBuild.CompilerCache` package, which provides custom Task definitions and ships .targets files.
-2. Sets the `CompilationCacheConfigPath` variable, which is used to read the config file.
+2. Sets the `CompilerCacheConfigPath` variable, which is used to read the config file.

 ## Local cache vs remote cache
 The location set in `CacheDir` can be either a local path or a network share - the caching logic behaves exactly the same.